Departmental Career Overview

 "I advise students trying to decide on a major to study what you are passionate about, and connect with your professors and fellow students.
 If you are a dedicated student and take advantage of the opportunities presented to you as a history major at SCSU, there is nothing you cannot achieve after graduation."

 Store Manager and Antique Online Sales and Marketing, Habitat for Humanity

 "If it had not been for the faculty that taught history courses at SCSU, then it is a probable assumption that I would not have found a position at Habitat for Humanity that I love so very much.
-During the interview, the question, "Why study history?" was brought up.
-My eyes lit up as I explained all of the wonderful skills I now posses because of my history studies at SCSU.
+During the interview, the question, 'Why study history?' was brought up.
+My eyes lit up as I explained all of the wonderful skills I now possess because of my history studies at SCSU.
 Where to even start?
 I explained to the interviewer that I now possess researching skills that allow me to learn much more objects because of the process I was taught on how to research.
-Because of my B.A. in history, I know how to ask the right questions about both products and people in order to further assist them in their dream of homeownership.
+Because of my B.A. in history, I know how to ask the right questions about both products and people in order to further assist them in their dream of home ownership.
 I know how to write proposals and give quick speeches about my research in certain areas.
 The most exciting part of my position at Habitat for Humanity, though, is all of the cool, historic antiques!
 I am responsible for recognizing that a donation, usually dated 1960 or earlier, may be valuable, researching that donation to find who it was made by, when it was made, how it was made, how the social and political lives of the producer influenced this product, and then determining its worth.
 Thank you to the History Department at SCSU for helping me to attain my dream job only one week after graduation!"